Ebazhanov/linkedin-skill-assessments-quizzes/visio/visio-quiz.md

 - [ ] The tools on the Mini Toolbar draw shapes with red borders.
 - [ ] The tools on the Home tab automatically revert to the Pointer tool after drawing one shape.
 - [ ] The tools on the Home tab draw shapes with dashed-line borders.
-- [ X ] The tools on the Mini Toolbar automatically revert to the Pointer tool after drawing one shape.
+- [x] The tools on the Mini Toolbar automatically revert to the Pointer tool after drawing one shape.

 #### Q4.
-Which of these is *not* one of the standard data sources that is available when running the **Data Selector Wizard**?
+Which of these is _not_ one of the standard data sources that is available when running the **Data Selector Wizard**?

-- [ X ] Microsoft Outlook tasks list
+- [x] Microsoft Outlook tasks list
 - [ ] Microsoft Access database
 - [ ] Microsoft SQL Server database
 - [ ] Microsoft SharePoint Foundation list

 #### Q5.
 A rack diagram is an example of a \_\_\_, one in which the size of the shapes on the page is dependent on the size and scale of the page itself.

-- [ X ] two-dimensional drawing
+- [x] two-dimensional drawing
 - [ ] units drawing
 - [ ] metric drawing
 - [ ] scaled drawing

 #### Q6.
 What do you call the spreadsheet-like data store that exists behind every object in Visio?

-- [ X ] ShapeSheet
+- [x] ShapeSheet
 - [ ] variable list
 - [ ] workspace
 - [ ] Master

 #### Q7.
 You've created a one-page organization chart but would like to remove the picture placeholders from all of the org chart shapes.
 How do you do it?

-- [ X ] Select all shapes on the page, then on the Org Chart tab, in the Picture group, click Show/Hide.
+- [x] Select all shapes on the page, then on the Org Chart tab, in the Picture group, click Show/Hide.
 - [ ] Ensure that no shapes are selected, then on the Org Chart tab, in the Picture group, click Show/Hide.
 - [ ] Select the Executive shape, then on the Org Chart tab, in the Picture group, click Show/Hide.
 - [ ] Right-click the Executive shape, select Picture, and then select Hide.